 NASA preparing 3-D printer launch, orbiting factories could revolutionize space exploration

-By Martha Mendoza The Associated Press
+September 30, 2013 by Martha Mendoza The Associated Press

 NASA is preparing to launch a 3-D printer into space next year, a toaster-sized game changer that greatly reduces the need for astronauts to load up with every tool, spare part or supply they might ever need.